-While much of the Museum's display is permanent, we also have a number of special temporary exhibitions each year.
+While much of the Museum's display is permanent, we also run four special temporary exhibitions each year.

-26th March - 5th June: 'Out of the Ground', 26th March - 5th June: an exhibition featuring objects found by members of the public in Beccles and surrounding area by members of the public in their gardens, buildings sites, fields etc. The exhibits include fossils, prehistoric tools, coins, weapons and munitions and a wide range of other objects.
+- 'Out of the Ground', 26th March - 5th June: an exhibition featuring objects found by members of the public in Beccles and surrounding area in their gardens, buildings sites, fields etc. The exhibits included fossils, prehistoric tools, coins, personal accessories, weapons and munitions and a wide range of other objects.

-7th June - 31st July: First World War Exhibition - the third of our First World War commemorative exhibitions, this time focussing on Beccles and District in 1916.
-The year 1916 saw the introduction of conscription, many more women taking on war work and the Battle of the Somme.
+- First World War Exhibition, 7th June - 31st July: the third of our First World War commemorative exhibitions, this time focusing on Beccles and District in 1916.
+The year 1916 saw the introduction of conscription and the Battles of the Somme and Jutland.

-2nd August - 4th September: Agincourt to Joan of Arc - an exhibition mounted by the Beccles Twinning Association in celebration of the 38 years of friendship between Beccles and Petit-Couronne (Normandy).
-The exhibition will feature timelines showing the chief local and national events in Beccles and Petit-Couronne during the 38 years from 1415 to 1453, and a timeline illustrating the key events in the 38 years of the current twinning association between the two towns.
-Accompanying these will be an exhibition of commemorative artwork commissioned especially for this event.
+- Agincourt to Joan of Arc , 2nd August - 4th September: an exhibition mounted by the Beccles Twinning Association celebrating 38 years of friendship between Beccles and Petit-Couronne (Normandy).
+The exhibition included timelines showing the chief local and national events in Beccles and Petit-Couronne during the 38 years from 1415 to 1453, and a timeline illustrating the key events in the 38 years of the current twinning association between the two towns

-- Leman House and the PNEU School, 1st April to 31st May.
-This exhibition continuedg the theme of Schools and Education in Beccles exhibition that closed the 2014 season.
-The PNEU school opened in 1947 and Miss Pagan was a popular Head of the school during the 1960s and 1970s.
+- Leman House and the PNEU School, 1st April to 31st May: our second exhibition exploring the theme of schools and education in Beccles, this one focusing on the PNEU school which opened in this building in 1947.
+Miss Pagan was the popular Head of the school during the 1960s and 1970s.
 There were displays of photographs and diaries from the time.

-- "Bags of Delight", by the Beccles Craft Group June to 19th July.
-This display focused on bags, some which they had made and others that had come from the Embroiders' Guild's National Collection.
+- "Bags of Delight", 2nd June to 19th July: Beccles Craft Group put on a display of bags, some which they had made and others that had come from the Embroiders' Guild's National Collection.

-- World War 1: the Home Front in Beccles, 21st July to 6th September.
-Following the centenary commemorations, this display revisited the subject of the Great War, this time looking more closely at the effects of the war on those people who stayed at home.
+- First World War: the Home Front in Beccles, 21st July to 6th September: following the centenary commemorations, this display revisited the subject of the Great War, this time looking more closely at the effects of the war on those people who stayed at home.

-- Beccles Industries, 8th September to 31st October.
-The final display of the season covered a variety of Beccles Industries over the years, particularly over the last two centuries.
+- Beccles Industries, 8th September to 31st October: covering a variety of Beccles Industries over the years, particularly over the last two centuries.